MeiWu2/SFADNet/README.md

 modules to better capture dynamic spatio-temporal relationships under different fine-grained traffic modes.
 Comprehensive experimental results demonstrate that SFADNet outperforms current state-of-the-art baselines in performance across four large-scale datasets.
 ![model](https://github.com/MeiWu2/SFADNet/assets/101339621/746dad2d-f802-417d-a2fa-b12a9fdd5170)
+The input traffic signal $\mathcal{X}_{t-T_h:t}$ undergo temporal embedding.
+The cyclic temporal features generated at time step 𝑡 are processed by the Dynamic Graph Generation (DGG) Module to generate an adaptive dynamic graph, serving as the input graph for the Residual Graph Convolution (RGC) Module, which operates on multiple traffic mode flows decoupled by the output of the Decouple Module.
+The decoupled traffic mode flows are concatenated and fed into the Temporal Sequence (TS) Module for extracting temporal information.
+Convolutional operations, activation functions, and linear layers introduce nonlinear factors, facilitating the final prediction.